Graf2112/Open-AI-API-Telegram-Bot/README.md

 You can use /clear command to reset context.

 # Commands
+In your telegram bot, use the following commands:
 - /start - start bot
 - /help - show help message
 - /clear - clear context and settings